 As BP updates the market Helal Miah, investment research analyst at The Share Centre, explains what it means for investors

-BP’s profits double on back of improved energy prices and successful restructuring
+BP's profits double after successful restructuring

 - Group replacement cost profit was up $6.2bn from $2.6bn year previous and operational performance also strong